General Questions about Physical Therapy

 Can you explain what PT clinical observation/experience is required?

 Call your local hospital and ask to speak with someone in the Department of Rehabilitation or Department of Physical Therapy.
-(Note: sub-acute and any other non-acute care settings do not satisfy this requirement).
+(NOTE: sub-acute and any non-acute care settings do not satisfy this requirement).